It is an injectable drug for cardiological use, a synthetic catecholamine, direct action, with activity in alpha and beta-adrenoceptors.

-Also, pulmonary pressure and cardiac output should be reviewed whenever possible to help make the application of the treatment very safe and effective.
+Also, pulmonary pressure and cardiac output should be reviewed whenever possible to help make the treatment application very safe and effective.

-Dobutamine hydrochloride is contraindicated in patients with idiopathic hypertrophy, subaortic stenosis and in patients who have shown previous manifestations of hypersensitivity to dobutamine or sulfites since some presentations contain sodium metabisulfate, or even any component of the formulation.
+Dobutamine hydrochloride is contraindicated in patients with idiopathic hypertrophy, subaortic stenosis, and patients with previous hypersensitivity to dobutamine or sulfites since some presentations contain sodium metabisulfite or even any component of the formulation.

 Side effects of dobutamine

-1. Increase in heart rate, blood pressure and ventricular ectopic activity
+- Increase in heart rate, blood pressure, and ventricular ectopic activity

-In the majority of patients treated with dobutamine, an increase in heart rate of 5 to 15 beats / minute has been observed, and systolic blood pressure of 10 to 20 mm has been observed.
+In most patients treated with dobutamine, an increase in heart rate of 5 to 15 beats/minute has been observed, and systolic blood pressure of 10 to 20 mm has been kept.

 About 5% of patients have had early ventricular beats increased during infusions.
 These effects are related to the applied dose.

-Dizzying decreases in blood pressure have occasionally been reported in association with dobutamine therapy.
+Dizzying decreases in blood pressure have occasionally been reported associated with dobutamine therapy.

-Decreasing the dose or suspension of treatment generally results in a rapid return of blood pressure to baseline.
+Decreasing the dose or suspension of treatment generally results in a rapid blood pressure return to baseline.

 Local inflammatory changes have occurred after an application.